 ONE DIAGNOSIS LEADS TO ANOTHER

-Subsequent psychoactive medication interventions would lead to drug-induced akathisia, misdiagnosed agitated catatonia, schizoaffective disorder, bipolar-type catatonia, and treatment-resistant depression.
+Subsequent psychoactive medication trials would lead to drug-induced akathisia, misdiagnosed agitated catatonia, schizoaffective disorder, bipolar-type catatonia, and treatment-resistant depression.

 17 YEARS OF PSYCHIATRIC TREATMENT